dlord/kubernetes-the-hardcore-way/README.md

 This is for people who are looking to build their own Kubernetes cluster in their private data center or in a virtualized environment, without being shackled to things like Vagrant and AWS/GCP.

-For those who almost gave up, but didn't, this one's for you.
+For those who almost gave up, this one's for you.

 ## Objectives